Three Datatype Defining Rewrite Systems for Datatypes of Integers each extending a Datatype of Naturals: Concluding remarks

-It immediately follows that if $t\in\NF$, then $t$ is a normal form (no rewrite step applies).
+Define the set $\NF$ of closed terms over $\Sigma_r$ as follows: It immediately follows that if $t\in\NF$, then $t$ is a normal form (no rewrite step applies).
 Furthermore, two distinct elements in $\NF$ have distinct values in $\Int$.
-In order to prove ground-confluence of the associated TRS we have to show that for each closed term over $\Sigma_r$, either $t\in\NF$ or $t$ has a rewrite step, so that each normal form is in $\NF$.
+In order to prove ground-confluence of the associated TRS it suffices to show that for each closed term over $\Sigma_r$, either $t\in\NF$ or $t$ has a rewrite step, so that each normal form is in $\NF$.